heeahcodes/pandas-data-analytics-project/README.md

 ### 5. Interpretation
 The results suggest that smokers on average tipped 0.39 percentage points more than non-smokers.
 When segmented by time of day, smokers tipped slightly more during lunch but slightly less during dinner.
 The differences were small, suggesting smoking status alone is not a strong predictor of tipping behavior.
 While the time of visit appears to have a greater influence, and observed differences may not be practically significant.
+### 6. Reccomendations
+Management should avoid using smoking status as a basis for staffing or compensation decisions.
+Instead, further analysis could focus on time-based patterns or table turnover during peak hours.